AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 ## Overview {#overview}

-### What is a transactional message?

-It is an individual and unique communication, sent in real-time by a provider such as a website.
+A transactional message is an individual and unique communication, sent in real-time by a provider such as a website.
 It is particularly expected, because it contains important information that the recipient wants to check or confirm.

 * **When is it due?** Because this message contains important information, the user expects it to be sent in real time.
 Consequently, the delay between the event being triggered and the message arriving has to be very short.

 * **Why is it important?** Generally, a transactional message has high open rates.
 It should therefore be carefully designed, because it can have a strong impact on the customers' behavior as it defines the client relation.

 * **For example?** It could be a welcome message after creating an account, a confirmation that an order has shipped, an invoice, a message confirming a password change, or a notification after a customer browsed your website...

-### Transactional message sending

 Adobe Campaign allows you to integrate this functionality with an information system which sends events that are to be transformed into custom transactional messages.